Ovyl/tabouli/README.md

 # Tabouli

 ## Information
+Tabouli is a TUI for interacting with firmware/embedded devices that support a CLI via serial interface/virtual COM Port.
+It supports command history, shortcuts, and Test Automation that allows you to automatically send commands defined in your test file.
 Tabouli is written in [Go](https://go.dev/).
-It's a TUI for interacting with firmware that supports a CLI.
-It also supports Test Automation Files that allow you to put in several commands, and it sends each one, waiting for a response after each.
+Tabouli is a delicious Mediterranean dish (properly spelled Tabbouleh) and it contains TUI: (T)abo(U)l(I)
 ![Screenshot](/imgs/tabouli-main.png)

 ## Installation